daniel-falk/kedro-video-example/README.md

-# invalid_conf_example
+# Missing .ipython file example

-In this example the `.ipython/profile_default/ipython_config.py´ file is missing.
+In this example the `.ipython/profile_default/ipython_config.py` file is missing.
 This causes the magic command to be missing, but it is still present in the help text:

 ```bash
 (venv) danielfalk@Daniels-MacBook-Pro kedro-video-example % kedro ipython